Skip to main content

 • Completed and approved Addiction and Recovery Application (See important Links on top section of this page)

 • Placement in an approved Practicum which provides a minimum of 300 hours working in the area of counseling of those with substance use disorders.
+Thirty hours of supervision by a NCASPPB approved supervisor (CSI or CCS) are required concurrent to the placement.
 Please note that there is a limited number of SUD placements.

 • Completion of 12 credit hours of electives in addiction and recovery electives.
 This represents six additional credit hours to the standard MSW coursework.